Data

 Use definitions to decode structured payloads consistently.
 Store the definition version with ingested records when you need reproducible decoding later.

-4. Write Records To Infuse DB
+4. Write Records To Infuse-DB

-Your ingestion service should validate device identity, decode payloads, normalize timestamps, and write raw or computed records into Infuse DB.
+Your ingestion service should validate device identity, decode payloads, normalize timestamps, and write raw or computed records into Infuse-DB.
 Keep the raw device identifier and decoded fields together so later queries can join operational data back to the device registry.

 Recommended record fields include: